ENGINEERING THE FUTURE®

 Design a Green Building

 Design a Green Building emphasizes building systems, such as mechanical, electrical, environmental, which students investigate one at a time, then later integrate into a model.
-In the second edition, students have open design choices for the building that they choose to develop, with an emphasis on understanding the needs of their community from a “smart growth" perspective.
+In the second edition, students have open design choices for the building that they choose to develop, with an emphasis on understanding the needs of their community from a "smart growth" perspective.
 They use that as input to the engineering design process.
 As in the prior edition, students conduct experiments on various physical properties of materials, such as strength, elasticity, and thermal conductivity, to build skills in lab procedures and develop a hands-on understanding of various materials and their uses.
-In the later part of the project, given their experience in the prior project with digital CAD technology, students are able to use CAD to develop floor plans and an overall structure for their building with powerful visualization of the final designs.
+In the later part of the project, given their experience in the prior project with digital CAD technology, students are able to use CAD to develop floor plans and an overall structure for their building with powerful visualization of the final design

 Patent Your Vehicle Design

-Patent Your Vehicle Design begins with construction of a power steamboat, consistent with the “maker” approach and using a variety of hand tools and assembly techniques; but with the important addition of an inquiry process to figure out how it works through reverse engineering.
+Patent Your Vehicle Design begins with the construction of a power steamboat, consistent with the “maker” approach and using a variety of hand tools and assembly techniques; but with the important addition of an inquiry process to figure out how it works through reverse engineering.
 And, as in the first edition, the students conduct a series of activities in hydraulics and pneumatics to learn how energy is transformed in heat engines and through various devices such as pneumatic pumps and hydraulic lifts.
 In contrast to the first edition, the culminating project provides much greater latitude for the teacher and students to apply what they learned to reverse engineer and improve a different transportation toy (such as a model plane or car).

 Design With Light and Sound

-Design With Light and Sound is significantly revised from the prior edition, while preserving several of the activities that were most engaging and informative to help students develop an adequate mental model of electricity.
-The new activities follow the constructivist “maker” theme to engage students in much deeper understanding of electricity and communications.
-Students begin the project with an exposure to basic electricity and electronic construction by inventing and making their own “LED gadgets” to learn the basics of electricity.
-This is followed with an introduction to sustainable energy sources such as wind and solar.
+Design With Light and Sound is significantly revised from the prior edition while preserving several of the activities that were most engaging and informative to help students develop an adequate mental model of electricity.
+The new activities follow the constructivist “maker” theme to engage students in a much deeper understanding of electricity and communications.
+Students begin the project with exposure to basic electricity and electronic construction by inventing and making their own “LED gadgets” to learn the basics of electricity.
+This is followed by an introduction to sustainable energy sources such as wind and solar.
 The importance of energy storage is highlighted by students making their own emergency batteries from household materials.
 The project closes with electromagnetism, waves and communications, and the opportunity for students to design audio speaker systems and make FM radios to play music.